Board of directors

 simon-segars.jpg

 Simon Segars joined the Dolby board of directors in February 2015.
-From 1991 until 2022, Mr. Segars worked for Arm Ltd (known as Arm Holdings Plc prior to 2017), a global designer of processor, software, and development tools that enable innovation in mobile computing, industrial applications, enterprise networking, and the rapidly expanding Internet of Things, which was publicly held until its acquisition by SoftBank Group Corp. in September 2016.
-Simon held a number of senior positions at Arm, including Executive Vice President and General Manager, Physical IP Division; Executive Vice President, Engineering; Executive Vice President, Worldwide Sales; and Executive Vice President, Business Development.
+From 1991 until 2022, Simon worked for Arm Ltd (known as Arm Holdings Plc prior to 2017), a global designer of processor, software, and development tools that enable innovation in mobile computing, industrial applications, enterprise networking, and the rapidly expanding Internet of Things, which was publicly held until its acquisition by SoftBank Group Corp. in September 2016.
 He was a member of the ARM board of directors from 2005 through 2022 and served as ARM's President in 2013 before being promoted to Chief Executive Officer in July 2013.
+Prior to that, Simon held a number of senior positions at Arm, including Executive Vice President and General Manager, Physical IP Division; Executive Vice President, Engineering; Executive Vice President, Worldwide Sales; and Executive Vice President, Business Development.

 Simon worked on many of the early ARM® CPU products and led the development of the ARM7™ and ARM9™ Thumb® families.
 He holds a number of patents in the field of embedded CPU architectures.

 Simon received a BEng degree in electronic engineering from the University of Sussex and an MSc degree in computer science from the University of Manchester.
-In addition to serving on the Dolby board of directors, Simon serves on the boards of Vodafone Group Plc, Edge Impulse, the Global Semiconductor Alliance (where he currently serves as Chairman) and the UK’s TechWorks.
+In addition to serving on the Dolby board of directors, Simon serves on the boards of Vodafone Group Plc, Edge Impulse, and the UK’s TechWorks.
+Simon also serves as an advisor to Permira, a private equity firm, and Black Opal Ventures, a venture capital firm.

 Anjali Sud